MartinoHead/adidasApiTest/README.md

 **Requirements:**

-Java 8+
-Maven
-Intellij IDEA
+Java 8+, Maven, Intellij IDEA

 **How to start tests:**